f-l-i-n-t-s-t-o-n-e/testing/README.md

 under construction:

-- provide liquidity. users hit the Go button and the page uses their VEO to create bets on sports matches slightly undercutting professional odds scraped from a website
+- provide liquidity. users hit the Go button and the page uses their VEO to offer bets on sports matches slightly undercutting professional odds scraped from a website

 - load events faster. batching data from the server so everything can be done in one request will solve this